Saeakari さえあかり

 Characteristics

 Saeakari is, both resistant to anthracnose and ring spot disease, with a harvesting period of 3 to 4 days earlier than Yabukita and 3 to 4 days later than the early flushing cultivar Saemidori.
-On summer and autumn harvest the harvesting period can be up to 8 days earlier than Yabukita.
+On summer and autumn harvest, the harvesting period can be up to 8 days earlier than Yabukita.
 The yield of Saeakari is higher than both Yabukita and Saemidori, with the quality of the spring tea being the same as Saemidori and the quality of both second and third harvest is superior to Saemidori.
-At the same time, the Saeakari harvest falls between Saemidori and Yabukita with a margin of 3 to 4 days for both.
+At the same time, the Saeakari harvest falls between Saemidori and Yabukita, with a margin of 3 to 4 days for both.

-Yabukita is susceptible to both anthracnose and ring spot disease while Saemidori is susceptible to frost damage.
+Yabukita is susceptible to both anthracnose and ring spot disease, while Saemidori is susceptible to frost damage.
 At the same time, a topic mentioned in many other cultivar release papers and research on tea cultivars states that the monoculture of Yabukita and the obsolescence of the fields planted in the 60s and 70s is becoming an increasing problem.
-The market also values highly early-growing, high-quality cultivars like Saemidori, which generally, ranks the highest in tea auction prices.
-Lastly, the increased demand for RTD drinks puts more pressure on a more stable, higher yield production for summer leaf teas.
+The market also values highly early-growing, high-quality cultivars like Saemidori, which, generally, ranks the highest in tea auction prices.
+Lastly, the increased demand for RTD[2] drinks puts more pressure on a more stable, higher yield production for summer leaf teas.

 As for other diseases, Saeakari's resistance to red blight is slightly lower than Yabukita but stronger than Saemidori.
 Cold resistance for fissure-type frost damage is also higher than Saemidori, which opens up more areas of cultivation, although it is still weaker than the results reported for Yabukita.
-Red blight resistance of Saeakari in the growing area was assessed visually by treating 20 cut branches at -10 to -14°C for 2 hours in mid-January and leaving them at room temperature for 2 days, after which the degree of cold injury was determined visually.
+Red blight resistance of Saeakari in the growing area was assessed visually by treating 20 cut branches at -10 to -14 °C for 2 hours in mid-January and leaving them at room temperature for 2 days, after which the degree of cold injury was determined visually.
 Based on these results, Saeakari has cold resistance comparable to Yabukita and can be grown in areas where Yabukita can be grown.
 However, due to its slightly early maturing characteristics, it is likely to be affected by late frost damage in cold regions and is suitable for cultivation in warm regions south of Shizuoka Prefecture.

 Saeakari's cold hardiness is similar to that of Yabukita, and it can be grown in tea-growing regions throughout Japan.
 However, as it is a slightly early maturing variety, it is best grown in warmer areas south of Shizuoka Prefecture.

 The leaf colour of Saeakari's sprouts in the field is bright green.
-The leaf colour is also bright after the second tea, which is reflected in the appearance of the tea when it is made, with excellent colour and gloss, and the shape is fine and narrow because the leaves are tender.
+The leaf colour is also bright after the second tea, which is reflected in the appearance of the tea when it is made, with splendid colour and gloss, and the shape is fine and narrow because the leaves are tender.
 The aroma and flavour of Yabukita and other teas are often regarded as low because of the peculiar smell and astringency of summer teas from the second tea stage onwards.
 Saeakari" has little smell of summer tea after the second tea, and maintains a good flavour with little astringency.

 References